How it works

 When the heart is beating correctly, an electrical and chemical impulse is sent from the top of the heart to the bottom.
 The impulse travels the same path every time.

-Cardiac arrest, or cardiopulmonary arrest, occurs when the heart stops beating for any reason.
-One reason can be the failure of the electrical system in the heart to conduct impulses along the correct path.
-Random impulses firing all over the heart will cause it to shiver uselessly, not producing a pulse.
+Sudden cardiac arrest occurs when the heart stops beating suddenly for any reason, with or without warning.
+One reason the heart might stop is the failure of the electrical system in the heart to conduct impulses along the correct path.
+Random impulses firing all over the heart will cause it to quiver uselessly, not moving blood around the body or producing a pulse.

-One thing to remember about AED's: they only work on two specific scenarios.
-Only those two issues will benefit from an AED, and that's what the machine is set to recognize.
-It will not save every patient in cardiac arrest.
+One thing to remember about AED's: they only work on two specific heart arrhythmias.
+Only those two issues will benefit from an AED, and those are what the machine is programmed to recognize.
+It is perfectly normal for it not to recommend a shock and it will not save every patient in cardiac arrest.
 Indeed, AED's often don't help the patients they shock.

 Make sure during the AED portion of your CPR class that the instructor explains the process well enough.
 There is an assumption - often by instructors themselves - that AED's are foolproof.
 Nothing could be further from the truth.